 Being a natural product, scuffs, scars and variations will occur across the hide.
 This is especially evident in the *antiqued leathers which I select specifically for this reason.
 They offer instant aged beauty getting even better over time.
-Each collection has it's own particular characteristics and change constantly as many hides are limited edition.
+Each collection with it's own particular characteristics is explained below the gallery.

 Always make sure that your shoes are kept well polished to avoid unnecessary wear.
 Any good polish will do, my preference being old fashioned dubbin (very sticky to apply) which I leave overnight to soak in.
 Coconut oil is also a favourite.
 Polishing your shoes will darken the finish on all leathers apart from the satin finish ones.
 The *antiqued finish leathers will lighten with wear as the waxes and oils in the leather are displaced.
 It's a useful indicator that a jolly good polish is needed to replenish both the colour and the finish.
 If there is any fading then you can use a tinted shoe cream available in shoe shops or online.